OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Microsoft.PowerShell.Management.md

 Gets the events in an event log, or a list of the event logs, on the local computer or remote computers.

 ### [Get-HotFix](Get-HotFix.md)
-Gets the hotfixes that have been applied to the local and remote computers.
+Gets the hotfixes that are installed on local or remote computers.

 ### [Get-Item](Get-Item.md)
 Gets the item at the specified location.